past5/past5.github.io/_posts/2015-01-12-consultant-strategy-project-success.md

 #### Niche expertise
 <img class="float-right" width="300pt" src="/assets/post_images/success2.jpg" alt="Expert Trail" />
-Almost always, a consultant's industry experience would be the deciding factor for their success.
-A small business or a consultant usually offers expertise in a particular specific field where their experience and knowledge gives them a distinct advantage over the competitors.
-For example, the company I am currently involved with can deliver new versions of our feature-rich pharmacy management product in short iterations because it is led by a 30 year industry professional who has unparalleled expertise in delivering Pharmanet software in British Columbia.
+Almost always, a consultant's prowess would be the deciding factor for their success.
+In order to be successful, a small business or a consultant usually offers expertise in a specific field where their experience and knowledge gives them a distinct advantage over their competitors.
+For example, the company I am currently involved with can deliver new versions of feature-rich pharmacy management product in short iterations because it is led by a 30 year industry professional who has unparalleled expertise in delivering Pharmanet software in British Columbia.
 Moreover, we are supported by pharmacists who advise us and provide their industry-specific perspective.